 Download & Share

 Once you’re done viewing, editing and analyzing your Microsoft Project Plan, seamlessly download your data with one click.
 All of your updates will be reflected on the MS Project file you download.
-You can then share this file with your colleagues who are using MS Project, and they’ll be able to see all the changes that you made.
+You can then share this file with your colleagues who are using MS Project, and they’ll be able to see all the changes you made.
 Now you can work on the same files without having to run Microsoft Project on Mac.

 Related: How to Make a Gantt Chart on Mac

-Microsoft Project Pricing
+Microsoft Project for the Web

 Why You Need an MS Project Alternative for Mac